marwahaha/learn-angular4/README.md

 #### Components

-To generate your components, you need to run `ng generate component componentName` or abreviate command `ng g c componentName`.
+To generate your components, you need to run `ng generate component componentName` or abbreviate command `ng g c componentName`.

 if you are not using _tests_, you can omit this to create a spec file to our component, using this flag `--spec=false`.